xuhuan11/chatgpt-web/README.en.md

 A: The recording function requires a secure HTTPS environment.
 It is recommended to use Cloudflare's free HTTPS certificate.

+Q: When building the Docker container, get the error message "exec entrypoint.sh: no such file or directory".

+A: This error can occur if the entrypoint.sh file was created using an IDE with CRLF line endings instead of LF.
+To fix this, you can use the dos2unix tool to convert the line endings from LF to CRLF.

 ## Build